JamesKindon/jkindon.github.io/evolution/_posts/2024-07-18-the-evolution-of-citrix-machine-creation-services-with-microsoft-azure.md

 ### [Azure support for using spot VMs with MCS](https://docs.citrix.com/en-us/citrix-daas/install-configure/machine-catalogs-create/create-machine-catalog-citrix-azure#create-a-catalog-using-azure-spot-vms)

-Azure Spot VMs allow you to take advantage of Azure’s unused computing capacity at significant cost savings.
+Azure Spot VMs allow you to take advantage of Azure's unused computing capacity at significant cost savings.
 However, due to its eviction policy, Azure Spot VMs are good for only some **non-critical** applications and desktops.

 With this feature, you can create an MCS machine catalog of Azure Spot VMs using a machine profile (VM or template spec).
 You can update an existing catalog to have Azure Spot VMs as the newly created VMs or switch to have standard Azure VMs.
 You can also update existing VMs to be Azure Spot VMs.